ezralanglois/arachnid/docs/reconstruction_post_cmdline.rst

 This example assumes the following:

 #.
-You have 16 core available on your system.
+You have 16 cores available on your system.
 #.
-The pixel size used for CTF estimation is 1.5
+The pixel size used for CTF estimation is 1.5.

 .. sourcecode:: sh